Amazon Paperback

 “My name is Bokang, Sir.”

 “Bo-kang.
 Look, as I have said to you already, your well-being is our greatest priority.
-You must appreciate the fact that you’re part of this exceptional college, and everything that affects you, affects us too.
-I’m trying my level best to ensure an amicable outcome for everyone concerned.”
+You must appreciate the fact that you’re part of this exceptional college, and everything that affects you, affects us too.”

 Note: Canary is currently only available in South Africa from the following retailers.